internetcharles/number-wizard/README.md

 # number-wizard

-this is a unity tutorial project lmao
+this is a unity/c# tutorial project lmao